Bulatlat

-Bulatlat is a Philippine independent online alternative news outlet.
-It was established in 2001.
-It is owned by the Alipato Media Center, Inc. Bulatlat was the recipient of the Center for Media Freedom and Responsibility Award of Distinction in 2022.
+Bulatlat ("to open up, expose") is a Philippine independent online alternative news outlet based in Quezon City, Philippines.
+It was established in 2001 in the days leading up to the Second EDSA Revolution and is published by Alipato Media Center, Inc. Bulatlat is currently the oldest online news outlet in the Philippines.

+Bulatlat was the recipient of the Center for Media Freedom and Responsibility Award of Distinction in 2022.
+It is also the first newsroom in the Philippines to receive accreditation from the Journalism Trust Initiative.